 Mi Tierra San Jose is at 1280 Celebration Boulevard and is open from 11 a.m. to 9 p.m. on Sunday, 11 a.m. to 10 p.m.
 Monday to Thursday, 11 a.m. to 10:30 p.m.
 Friday and 11:30 a.m. to 10 p.m. on Saturday.
 For more information, call 843-629-9903.”

 "Promote and enhance a favorable business climate and improve the quality of life to make Florence the best community in which to live and operate a business."

 Become a Member

 Joining the Chamber is the fastest way to get involved and the easiest way to grow your business.
-It’s quick to sign up and the benefits start the minute you join.
+It’s quick to sign up and the benefits begin immediately upon payment of your membership.
 Become a member today.

 Connect with Us

 - 100 West Evans St.